Dr. Paul Banahene Adjei, Associate Vice-President (Indigenous Research)

 Dr. Paul Banahene Adjei is Interim Associate Vice-President (Indigenous Research).

-He works closely with Dr. Neil Bose, Vice-President (Research), senior leaders from the research portfolio and from across the university, and partners, including Indigenous leaders and governments, focusing on research involving and relating to Indigenous communities.
-He also provides leadership related to Memorial’s Research Impacting Indigenous Groups Policy.
-Dr. Adjei was jointly appointed to the role effective May 2, 2022, while continuing as Interim Dean with the School of Social Work.
+He works closely with the Vice-President (Research), senior leaders from the research portfolio and from across the university, and partners, including Indigenous leaders and governments, focusing on research involving and relating to Indigenous communities.
+He also provides leadership related to Memorial’s Research Impacting Indigenous Groups policy.
+Dr. Adjei was appointed to the role in May 2022.

 Learn more about Indigenous Research at Memorial here.